dhthwy/r/README.md

 # r

+"
+It's fine :)

+The gangbanging against me effectively chooses to cut me out.

+That's what that was.
+That's what that other thing was.
+That's what that was.
+Etc.

+Long as you understand that.
+But I've been saying that forever now.

+I'm so scatter brained I can't even write anymore.
+"

 "Well, here's the thing:

 One has to know when they're chasing their own tail around for nothing, and at expense.